celo-org/celo-blockchain/README.md

 Documentation for Celo more generally can be found at [docs.celo.org](https://docs.celo.org/)

-Most functionality of this client is simmilar to Geth, from which it was forked, if you do not find your question answered by Celo-specific documentation, try searching the [Geth wiki](https://github.com/ethereum/go-ethereum/wiki).
+Most functionality of this client is simmilar to `geth`, from which it was forked, if you do not find your question answered by Celo-specific documentation, try searching the [geth wiki](https://github.com/ethereum/go-ethereum/wiki).

 ## Building the source